Hiring independent contractors on Deel

 Taxes and forms for independent contractors

-As of Tax Year 2020, you also need to complete Form 1099-NEC (Nonemployee Compensation) for each person you paid $600 or more for services they provided during the year.
+As of Tax Year 2020, you also need to complete Form 1099-NEC (Nonemployee Compensation) for each person you paid $600 or more for services they provided during the year (previously reported in Form 1099-MISC Box 7).
 By January 31, you need to provide both the IRS and the contractor with a copy of this document.

 Independent contractors count as self-employed workers.
 They are required to file the Annual Tax Return and pay the estimated income and self-employment tax on their own.